lbechberger/LearningPsychologicalSpaces/README.md

 - `-r` or `--resolution`: The desired size (width and height) of the output images, defaults to 283 (size of the original images).
 - `-s` or `--subset`: The subset of data to use, defaults to `all`.
 Possible other options are `between`, `within`, and `cats`.

-#### Writing CSV Files
+### Writing CSV Files of Aggregated Dissimilarities
-The R script for MDS needs the dissimilarity data in form of a CSV file.
+The R script for MDS needs the aggregated dissimilarity data in form of a CSV file.
 The script `pickle_to_csv.py` stores the similaritiy ratings from `input_file.pickle` into a CSV file called `distance_matrix.csv` as well as the list of item names in a file called `item_names.csv`.
 Both output files are stored in the given `output_folder`.
 The `input_file.pickle` should be the file created by `compute_similarities.py`.
 The script can be invoked as follows:
 ```
 python code/preprocessing/pickle_to_csv.py path/to/input_file.pickle path/to/output_folder/
 ```